dhope-scottlogic/blog/_posts/2024-02-19-setting_sustainability_nfrs.md

 In the face of the increasing global temperatures, the technology sector must now take action to address this imbalance – particularly as the proportion of global carbon emissions deriving from ICT is currently expected to rise from 4% to 14% by 2040.

 In this blog post, I focus on how to set sustainability NFRs so that you have a carbon or efficiency target alongside your security and availability targets.
-Sustainability is a wide topic, as my colleague Oliver Cronk explained in this [post](https://blog.scottlogic.com/2023/10/26/conscientious-computing-facing-into-big-tech-challenges.html); I’ll accordingly concentrate on CO2 emissions as this is an area that developers can influence directly, unlike an area such as water usage which is largely in the control of the data centre provider.
+Sustainability is a wide topic, [as my colleague Oliver Cronk explained in this post](https://blog.scottlogic.com/2023/10/26/conscientious-computing-facing-into-big-tech-challenges.html); I’ll accordingly concentrate on CO2 emissions as this is an area that developers can influence directly, unlike an area such as water usage which is largely in the control of the data centre provider.

-Before reading this blog you may wish to have a look at this one first if you haven't already: TODO.v It gives an introduction to NFRs generally and then looks at why we don't typically set them for sustainability today, why it is difficult and why we should set them.
+Before reading this blog you may wish to have a [look at the previous one if you haven't already](TODO).
+It introduces NFRs generally and examines why we don't typically set them for sustainability today, why it is difficult and why we should set them.

-With this blog I aim to give some practical advise that will make it easier to get into the habit of including measures that will help carbon emissions when writing NFRs.
+With this blog I aim to give some practical advice that will make it easier to get into the habit of including measures that will adress carbon emissions when writing NFRs.

 ## Principles for setting carbon emission NFRs
 Now we’ve said why it’s tricky, let’s try and see how we can improve the situation and set useful NFRs.
-Firstly, before we can set an NFR we need to work out what we are trying to reduce in more concrete terms.
+Firstly, we need to make our aims a bit more concrete.

 ### What are we actually trying to reduce?
-Before you say carbon emissions, remember that in technology there’s many sources of those emissions.
-When setting NFRs we should be sure to think about all of these, especially where our organisation’s targets include Scope 3 emissions like manufacture of servers.
-See the Scott Logic proposed carbon standard for a summary:
+Before you say carbon emissions, remember that in technology there are many sources of those emissions.
+When setting NFRs we should be sure to think about all of these, especially where our organisation’s targets include Scope 3 emissions like the manufacture of servers.
+See the [Scott Logic proposed carbon standard](https://www.techcarbonstandard.org/) for a summary:

 <img class="none" alt="" src="{{ site.github.url }}/dhope/assets/sustainability_part1/tech_carbon_standard.png" />

 Typically, each NFR will target a different category, e.g. one NFR may be about employee laptop refreshes and thus Category U, and another about running more efficiently on a user’s browser, targeting Category D. All emissions are important but different people and teams can impact different categories.

 ### Direct vs indirect NFRs
-I’d argue that  when writing sustainability and carbon NFRs we have 2 classes of NFR: direct and indirect. i.e. we can directly address carbon emissions or target some other indirect measure that when optimised also improves emissions.
-For example, a target value of server utilisation will also benefit carbon.
-Both types of NFR bring value and indirect may be more manageable as a starting point before you get good at measuring your emissions.
+I’d argue that  when writing sustainability and carbon NFRs we have 2 classes of NFR: direct and indirect. i.e. we can directly address carbon emissions or target some other indirect measure that when optimised also reduces emissions.
+For example, a target value of server utilisation will also benefit emissions.
+Both types of NFR bring value and indirect may be more manageable as a starting point before you get good at measurement.

-### Getting a business steer – top down targets
+### Getting a business steer – top-down targets
 NFRs are designed to ensure the software or hardware meets business or regulatory needs.
 For example, an availability number is about the cost to reputation or lost sales if a website or API is offline.

 To see how this can work for CO2 emissions consider an example where an organisation has pledged to reduce its Scope 2&3 emissions by 10% over 2 years.
-This may be divided up across the company either evenly (10% everywhere) in an uneven way according to the ease of making improvements and sizes of departments.
+This may be divided up across the company evenly (10% everywhere) or unevenly according to the ease of making improvements and the sizes of departments.
 A similar exercise may be done at different levels cascading down all the way to individual teams and/or services.

 <img class="none" alt="" src="{{ site.github.url }}/dhope/assets/sustainability_part1/nfrs_push_down.svg" />

 In this case the subscriptions team will get a carbon budget from their existing emissions and the 10% reduction requirement.
 Observe that cost and carbon NFRs encourage decommissioning as new components will eat into the existing and falling budget.

 ### Setting realistic numbers
-Targets from above work well for a % improvement but can be more challenging for a new service or where trying to work out where to focus efforts.
-You may not have a good feel for the problem, for what’s ambitious but realistic and so can’t quickly assign a number like say 100ms latency or 1 year data retention.
+Targets from above work well for a % improvement but can be more challenging for a new service or when trying to work out where to focus efforts.
+You may not have a good feel for the problem, for what’s ambitious but realistic and so can’t quickly assign a number like say 100ms latency or 1-year data retention.
 In this situation I'd say the preferred options are:

-•	Find something similar that already exists and come up with a relative number
+ * Find something similar that already exists and come up with a relative number
-•	Do a spike
+ * Do a spike

 Obviously coming up with a relative number requires some ability to measure and understand your existing services in terms of energy and carbon emissions so getting this sorted may be a pre-requisite to setting more mature direct NFRs.